-- 2) Check that the power supply and ground connection are seated properly. - 3) Disconnect your computer's USB 2.0 cable.
+2) Disconnect your computer's USB 2.0 cable.
 Wait 30 seconds.
 Reconnect.

-Tech Note: \Controller - This is a component or an electronic card (referred to in this case as a "controller card") that enables a computer to communicate with or manage certain peripherals.
+Tech Note: Controller - This is a component or an electronic card (referred to in this case as a "controller card") that enables a computer to communicate with or manage certain peripherals.
 An external controller is an expansion card which fills one of the free slots (i.e. PCI or PCMCIA) inside your PC and which enables a peripheral (i.e. CD-R/RW drive, Hard Drive, scanner or printer) to be connected to the computer.
 If your computer is not equipped with a USB 2.0 controller card, you can purchase an external controller through LaCie.
 Contact your LaCie reseller or LaCie Technical Support (6.
 Contacting Customer Support) for more information.

-4.2 File System Formats
+4.3 File System Formats

-4.2.1.
+4.3.1.
 Windows Users